js-soft/ts-native-access/packages/abstractions/docs/interfaces/INativeLaunchOptions.md

 ▸ **init**(): `Promise`<`Result`<`void`, `ApplicationError`\>\>

-Initialize handling of launch events
+Initialize handling of launch events.
+Once initialized, it publishes a [UrlOpenEvent](../classes/UrlOpenEvent.md) when the app was started by an url or a [FileViewEvent](../classes/FileViewEvent.md) when the app was started to open a file.

 #### Returns